sarahrmoeller/Computational-Morphology-in-Low-Resource-Contexts/README.md

 This is my second qualifying paper in the PhD progress at University of Colorado Boulder Dept. of Linguitics and Institute in Cognitive Science.
 Hopefully, it be a big chunk of my dissertation's lit review.
 The last section is serving as an unofficial proposal to the dissertation proposal.

-Read in main.tex.
-Latex formate.
+Readable is the PDF version.

+Commments welcomed!

+##Technical
+Latex formated.
 Synced with Overleaf.

-Commments welcomed!